StewedDownSteve/TicketTrackerFullStack/README.md

 *Scalability & Performance:* The project's evolution underscored the importance of considering scalability and performance from the start.
 The shift from local storage to a full database required a  focus on optimizing and ensuring efficient data retrieval.

+## How To Imrpove:
+My plan is to first add a working dashboard to show the lifecycle of the ticket.

+Logging, User Authentication, Search and Filtering, Attachments, Automated Testing

 ## Examples:
 Take a look at the orginal protype I built below: